python-boltons/cc-python/README.md

 This section provides a demonstration of initializing a new cc-python project, say `foobar`, using this cookiecutter repo.

-We must first create a new repo under the [bbugyi200] organization using GitHub.
-We then use [cruft] to initialize a new project using this cookiecutter.
+We must first create a new repository under the [bbugyi200] organization using GitHub.
+We then use [cruft][3] to initialize a new project using this cookiecutter.
 Before we can do that, we need to install cruft (we recommend using [pipx] for this):